JustCaptcha/awesome-sfml/README.md

 - [Underrail](https://www.underrail.com/) - Underrail is an old school turn-based isometric indie role playing game that focuses on exploration and combat.
 - [Wing of Misadventure](https://store.steampowered.com/app/677810/Wing_of_Misadventure/) - Wing of Misadventure is the definitive Massive Multiplayer Online RPG experience created on RPG Maker, featuring a unique art style, carefully crafted loot system and fast paced combat style, making it the perfect match for hardcore and casual gamers alike!

+## Media

+### Open Source

+*Media with Open Source licenses*

+- [Da Music Player](https://github.com/Drimiteros/Da-music-player) - A simple, retro, music player that uses SFML for handling the UI and Sound.

 ## Other

 - [Stylish Visualizer](https://github.com/CosminPerRam/StylishVisualizer) - A sorting algorithms visualizer which features SFX, step by step control and many personalization options.
-- [Da Music Player](https://github.com/Drimiteros/Da-music-player) - A simple, retro, music player that uses SFML for handling the UI and Sound.

 ## License